Stepha998/EdHouseHW/README.md

 This program finds a lunch spot for drivers where their tracks intersect and when it is time for a lunch break.

 ## Usage

 ```
 ./EdHouseHW.exe
 ```

-The program looks primarily for input from file input.txt in the same folder as .exe file.
+The program looks primarily for input from a file `input.txt` in the same folder as .exe file.

 If that file is not found, a new file path can be specified in an argument at the start of the program in way such as: